rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 Have you ever had a bug introduced by solving another problem and didn't realize it until weeks later?
 This could have been easily avoided if you had tests for your App.

-In a project with a tight schedule, tests are generally the first one to disappear, but they are being underestimated.
-Once you make that click and understand how to make the tests, it's not that complicated to make them and avoid future problems.
+In a project with a tight schedule, tests are generally the first thing to disappear, but they are being underestimated.
+Once you make that click and understand how to create tests, it's not that complicated to add them and avoid future problems.

 ## Overview